-Significant demands and expectations are placed on the Lord Mayor, Deputy Lord Mayor and Councillors of the City of Melbourne in carrying out their civic and statutory functions.
+Significant demands and expectations are placed on the Lord Mayor, Deputy Lord Mayor and Councillors of the City of Melbourne (Councillors) in carrying out their civic and statutory functions.
 In carrying out their policy development, representation and communication roles, Councillors accept a range of roles and responsibilities in representing a capital city government, its community and stakeholders at a local, national and international level.

-These guidelines have been developed to provide a broad overview of how the Council can provide assistance and support to the Lord Mayor, Deputy Lord Mayor and Councillors when conducting council business.
+The Council Expenses Policy (Policy) has been developed to provide a broad overview of how the Council can provide assistance and support to the Councillors when conducting council business.

-The allowance paid to Councillors is set by the State Government.
+The allowance paid to Councillors is set by the Victorian Government.
 The current allowance rates can be found on the City of Melbourne's website at www.melbourne.vic.gov.au.
-These guidelines acknowledge the demands and expectations placed on the Lord Mayor, Deputy Lord Mayor and Councillors and where necessary provides that appropriate resourcing and facilities be offered to successfully fulfil this role.
+The Policy acknowledge the demands and expectations placed on the Councillors and where necessary provides that appropriate resourcing and facilities be offered to successfully fulfil this role.

-Section 75B of the Local Government Act 1989 provides that a Council must adopt and maintain a policy in relation to reimbursement of expenses of Councillors and members of Council committees.
+Section 41 of the Local Government Act 2020 provides that a Council must adopt and maintain a policy in relation to reimbursement of expenses of Councillors and members of delegated committees of Council.
+This Policy covers Councillors as members of Council and delegated committees of Council.